 Every personality type is driven by different preferences.
 These preferences are:

 - Sensing (S) vs. Intuition (N)

 - Judging (J) vs. Perceiving (P)

 Furthermore, the cognitive functions of a type also play an important role in their behavior.
 By combining functions and preferences, key aspects of a personality type can be defined.
-Every MBTI type is different, and probably the best way to explain how to spot an ISTP is to compare them to the other 15 MBTI personality types.
+Every personality type is different, and probably the best way to explain how to spot an ISTP is to compare them to the other 15 types.
 So let’s get into it.

 ISTPs vs SJ Temperament Types

 The SJ temperament is driven by their Sensing and Judging preferences.
 The personality types that fall into this category are highly idealistic and exceptionally intuitive.
 Some of their best qualities include patience and adaptability, as their goal in life is to achieve absolute harmony.
 They avoid confrontation at all costs and will do everything they can to make sure their loved ones get along with each other.
 The four types that have an SJ temperament are: ESTJ, ESFJ, ISTJ, and ISFJ.
 They all have two things in common – they like stability and value traditions.
 Along with that, the SJ temperament types like planning and are driven by feelings of duty and honor.
 They frequently struggle with worry and this doesn’t go well with the free-spirited, disorganized, and positive ISTP.
 So let’s see how The Tinkerer compares to each phlegmatic.

 ISTP vs ESTJ